Barcelona politicians demand release of Catalans

 The Spanish government took direct control of the breakaway region after applying Article 155 of the constitution the same day.

-The political crisis over Catalonia's independence began on October 1 when a disputed referendum was met with a harsh police crackdown by Spanish police.
+The political crisis over Catalonia's independence began on October 1 when a disputed referendum met a harsh police crackdown by Spanish police.

 The Catalan government claims 90 percent of voters chose independence, but turnout was less than 50 percent.